buntylm/Secure-iOS-Guidelines/README.md

   - Implement Anti tempering technique.
   - Detect the [debugger attached or Trace checking](https://github.com/buntylm/Secure-iOS-Guidelines/tree/master/DetectDebugger)
   - Use of UIWebView to prevent framing.
+  - Avoid cached application snapshots
+        - To protect sensitive data, application must block caching of snapshots using API configuration/Code.
+When `applicationDidEnterBackground:` returns, the snapshot of the iOS application UI is taken, and used for transition animations, stored in the file system.
+This method should be overridden, all the sensitive information in the user interface should be removed before it returns.

   ### Contact
 Looking forward to see you.